Zé Arigó

-Zé Arigó (pseudonym of José Pedro de Freitas 18 October 1921 – 11 January 1971) was a faith healer and proponent of psychic surgery.
+Zé Arigó (pseudonym of José Pedro de Freitas 18 October 1921 – 11 January 1971) was a faith healer and a proponent of a type of medical fraud known as psychic surgery.
 He claimed to have performed psychic surgery with his hands or with simple kitchen utensils while in a mediumistic trance, therefore he was also known as the Surgeon of the Rusty Knife.
 During his operations he supposedly embodied the spirit of Dr. Adolf Fritz.

 Biography

 Zé Arigó was born José Pedro de Freitas on a farm located 6 kilometers from Congonhas do Campo, in the state of Minas Gerais, Brazil.
 His family was very poor and he could only study up to the third grade of school.
 At the age of 14 he began working at a mine where he worked for 6 years.
 According to his autobiography, around 1950 he began to suffer from strong headaches, insomnia, trances, and hallucinations.
 One day he felt that the voice that had been pursuing him took over his body, and he had a vision of a bald man, dressed in a white apron and supervising a team of doctors and nurses in an enormous operating room.
 This entity identified itself as "Dr. Fritz."

 After claiming to have channeled Dr. Fritz, Arigó began to perform operations using scalpels and needles.
 His reputation soared and spread throughout Brazil after it was alleged that he had removed a cancerous tumor from the lung of a well-known Brazilian senator.
 Over the next twenty years, thousands of people who mistrusted traditional medicine, or had not found help in it, came to Congonhas in search of a cure.

 In 1956 Arigó was convicted of illegally practicing medicine.
 He was sentenced to 15 months in prison, but was pardoned by President of Brazil Juscelino Kubitschek de Oliveira.
 In 1962 he was arrested and held for seven months for practicing medicine without a license.
 However, he was allowed to continue treating people while held in jail.
 Arigó died in 1971 in an automobile accident.